mindplay-dk/inertion/README.md

 ### What do tests look like?

-A minimal test module calls `setup` and uses the resulting `test` function to create tests:
+A minimal test module calls `setup` and uses the resulting `test` function to add tests:

 `hello.test.ts`
 ```ts